Eurofighter GmbH: History

 In October 2008, the Eurofighter nations were considering splitting the 236-fighter Tranche 3 into two parts.
 In June 2009, RAF Air Chief Marshal Sir Glenn Torpy suggested that the RAF fleet could be 123 jets, instead of the 232 previously planned.
 In spite of this reduced requirement, on 14 May 2009 British Prime Minister Gordon Brown confirmed the UK would move ahead with the third batch purchase.
 A contract for the first part, Tranche 3A, was signed during July 2009 for 112 aircraft split across the four partner nations, including 40 aircraft for the UK, 31 for Germany, 21 for Italy and 20 for Spain.
 These 40 aircraft were said to have fully covered the UK's obligations in the project due to cost overruns.
 In February 2019, Germany ordered 33 further Typhoons to replace ageing Tranche 1 aircraft.

 The Eurofighter Typhoon is unique in modern combat aircraft in that there are four separate assembly lines.
 Each partner company assembles its own national aircraft, but builds the same parts for all aircraft (including exports); Premium AEROTEC (main centre fuselage), EADS CASA (right wing, leading edge slats), BAE Systems (front fuselage (including foreplanes), canopy, dorsal spine, tail fin, inboard flaperons, rear fuselage section) and Leonardo (left wing, outboard flaperons, rear fuselage sections).

 Production is divided into three tranches (see table below).
 Tranches are a production/funding distinction, and do not imply an incremental increase in capability with each tranche.
 Tranche 3 are based on late Tranche 2 aircraft with improvements added.
 Tranche 3 was split into A and B parts.
 Tranches were further divided up into production standard/capability blocks and funding/procurement batches, though these did not coincide, and are not the same thing; e.g., the Eurofighter designated FGR4 by the RAF is a Tranche 1, block 5.
 Batch 1 covered block 1, but batch 2 covered blocks 2, 2B and 5.
-On 25 May 2011 the 100th production aircraft, ZK315, rolled off the production line at Warton.
+On 25 May 2011 the 100th production aircraft, ZK315, rolled off the production line at BAE Systems' site at Warton.